 - 1 c. warm water, as needed (depending on the humidity in your area, start with a little less and add more if your dough is too dry)

 - coarse salt or sesame seeds for the top (optional)

 - Warm your water while running it over your eggs in a small bowl.

 - Measure the warm water and reserve 1/4 cup to set aside.
-Mix 3/4 cup of warm water, honey, if using, eggs and olive oil together in the large bowl of your stand mixer.
+Mix 3/4 cup of warm water, honey, if using, vinegar, eggs and olive oil together in the large bowl of your stand mixer.

 - Combine the flours, yeast, xanthan gum (or psyllium husks), seasonings if any, salt, and sugar, if using, in a separate bowl.

 - Add the dry ingredients to the mixer bowl and beat for 2 minutes.
 This develops the "gluten".
 Add a bit more of the reserved 1/4 cup water if it is too dry.
 The dough should be very soft and sticky but not runny.